asadmin create-ssl --user admin user--password password --host host name \ --port port --type http-listener --certname nobody@apprealm:Server-Cert \ --instance instance --ssl3enabled=true \ --ssl3tlsciphers +rsa_rc4_128_md5 http-listener-1

-If you install an external certificate through the Sun ONE Application Administration interface, a problem is encountered when you attempt to enable SSL for the http-listener by using the certificate that is installed on the external cryptographic module.
+If you install an external certificate through the Sun ONE Application Administration interface, a problem is encountered.
+This problem is encountered when you attempt to enable SSL for the http-listener by using the certificate that is installed on the external cryptographic module.
 Although the installation of the certificate is successful, the certificate nickname does not display in the Administration interface.

 Log in to the system where the Sun ONE Application Server software is installed as an Administrative User.

 Link the http-listener to the certificate that is installed on the external cryptographic module by using the asadmin command.
 For more information on the asadmin command, see the asadmin(1AS) man page.